One Wild Future

 - Longest daytime hours: 9:30 a.m. to 5:30 p.m., with early Member entry at 9 a.m.

 - All animals are scheduled to be on exhibit, health and weather permitting (view map).
-Animals that require warm weather like reptiles will be moved to public habitats in the spring when seasonal temperatures stabilize and moved to warmer behind-the-scenes areas when it gets cold in the fall.
+Animals often have access to behind-the-scenes areas, so they may choose to visit those spaces, even if temperatures seem comfortable.
+Animals that require warm weather like reptiles will be moved to public habitats in the spring when both day and night seasonal temperatures stabilize and moved to warmer behind-the-scenes areas when it gets cold in the fall.

 - Food stands, gift shops, rides and attractions are scheduled to be open.
 With exception for technical difficulty, all should operate on weekends April-May and September-October, with daily operating during the summer.